 Clicker (You can buy a dog clicker online or from your local pet store.
 Or you can use a retractable pen that makes a loud and clear click!)

-Your dog’s favorite treats, in small amounts
+Your dog’s favourite treats, in small amounts

-Your dog’s favorite toys
+Your dog’s favourite toys

 A quiet, distraction-free area